 The peak times for spotting birds in spring are the earlier and late parts of the day and so our daily itinerary aims to reflect that.
-The first two full days will involve a local early morning walk, followed by a delicious breakfast, and then a half days excursion to one of Devon’s prime birding locations.
-Returning to the accommodation by early(ish) afternoon, you will then have the rest of the afternoon to rest and do with as you please, before having the option to head out for a short evening session (more information below).
-Our third full day will involve a slightly later start to allow for a slightly longer session in the afternoon.
+The first two full days will involve early morning excursions to one of south Devon’s prime birding locations for migration.
+Returning to the accommodation by early(ish) afternoon, you will then have the rest of the afternoon to rest and do with as you please, before having the option to head out for a short evening session if desired (more information below).
+Our third full day involves a slightly later start to allow for a slightly longer session in the afternoon to complete our tour.

 Available: Apr – May